MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Approach

-\item \emph{Segmentation heads} first align all modality-specific encoded tensors to a common spatial \emph{token grid of reference}.
-Then, for each spatial position $p$, they operate as follows: \begin{enumerate}[label=(\roman*), labelindent=0pt, itemindent=0pt, labelsep=0.1em, align=left, nosep] \item Concatenate tokens across all modalities $m$ and time steps $t$; \item Apply attentive pooling to aggregate the concatenated tokens; \item Apply a dense layer with output dimension equal to the number of target classes. \end{enumerate} \end{itemize}
+We then attach classification and segmentation heads to process these encoded features (see \cref{fig:overview}): \begin{itemize} \item \emph{Classification heads}: (i) concatenate tokens across all modalities, spatial positions, and time steps, (ii) apply attentive pooling to aggregate the concatenated tokens \cite{elnouby2024}, and (iii) apply a dense layer with output dimension equal to the number of target classes. \item \emph{Segmentation heads} first align all modality-specific encoded tensors to a common spatial \emph{token grid of reference}.
+Then, for each spatial position $p$, they: (i) concatenate tokens across all modalities $m$ and time steps $t$, (ii) apply attentive pooling to aggregate the concatenated tokens, and (iii) apply a dense layer with output dimension equal to the number of target classes. \end{itemize}